 Juneau has a history of boom to bust industries starting with its beginning as a lawless gold mining town.
 It has also been home to people of all different cultures, many which still call it home.
 See some of the old tools of Alaskan trades and learn the stories of the early Alaskans by visiting any of the three museums in town.

-The Juneau City Museum and Alaska State Museum are both family friendly with hands-on displays and easily accessible in Downtown Juneau.
+The Juneau City Museum and Alaska State Museum offer family-friend fun for all ages, with hands-on displays and locations easily accessible in Downtown Juneau.
 The collections on display will tell the stories of Alaskan mining, fishing, logging, and politics, as well as introduce various artifacts from Alaska’s Russian occupation and Alaska